Children’s services includes social care, education, early years and youth services.

 3. Complain by e-mail

-If you prefer, you can fill in the complaints form on the last page of the Children and Young People’s Complaints leaflet, which you can download from this page, and post it back.
+If you prefer, you can fill in the complaints form on the last page of the Children and Young People’s Complaints leaflet, available from the documents section, and post it back.

 If you need help making a children’s services complaint